Hardscratch Press

 later he retired as senior captain and honorary commodore of the

-named "Best Memoir" in 2008 by the Bay Area Independent Publishers
+entire fleet.
+Named "Best Memoir" in 2008 by the Bay Area Independent Publishers

-Association, melds Alaska Native
+Association, Any Tonnage, Any Ocean melds Alaska Native

 history and family drama, zest for travel and deep roots in the home